 Conclusion:

 Sleep apnea is when you have pauses in breathing while you sleep.
 It causes daytime fatigue and degrades the quality of life.
-It’s important to recognise the symptoms of sleep apnea and get appropriate treatment to cure it faster.
+It is important to recognize sleep apnea symptoms and get appropriate treatment to cure it faster.
+Consult your doctor to discover sleep apnea solutions that best suit and benefit you.